 In the event that abnormal drooling happens before and after veterinarian visits, it is best to contact a vet immediately.
 This is a likely sign that the cat needs to be examined.
 There are numerous reasons and health issues as to why a cat might drool.

 The cat may have swallowed poison

-A feline which is either intoxicated or has ingested poison would most likely drool in these scenarios.
+A feline that is either intoxicated or has ingested poison would most likely drool in these scenarios.
 If this should be the case, it is imperative to take the cat to the veterinarian immediately.
 Majority of cats are typically at risk of accidentally ingesting poison when they are able to go outside, either as a result of foraging in the outdoors or they may have eaten the meat of an animal that died as a result of being poisoned.
 Nevertheless, there are also numerous risks of ingesting poison inside the home, as there are numerous hygiene and cleaning products placed around the house.
 These products must be kept as secure as possible to withstand the inquisitive nature of a cat.

-Pipettes and numerous treatments which are applied to the body of a cat for tick and flea treatment tend to produce a drooling effect; especially if a cat decides to lick the area of its body the treatment was applied.
+Pipettes and numerous treatments that are applied to the body of a cat for tick and flea treatment tend to produce a drooling effect; especially if a cat decides to lick the area of its body the treatment was applied.
 That being said, both cases result in saliva that is thick and extremely abundant, and it might even take on the appearance of foam.
 If there is a reason to suspect the cat has ingested poison, it is important to immediately visit a professional, it is also important not to try to induce vomiting if the substance ingested is still unknown.
 Substances like bleach could result in caustic burns if vomited.

 A cat might drool as a result of poisoning if the cat exhibits the following symptoms:

 - Convulsions (spasms and shaking

 - Poor coordination of limbs and Frequent Urination